Scientific statement

 The study of lipid droplet biogenesis in whole plant cells by cryo-ET

 Despite the successful attempt at milling through onion cell walls, we did not have access to the full cells because the preparation methods involved stripping the cells away from the cell wall.
-My holy grail being looking inside whole plant cells, I started to investigate the type of cells that held the best chance to be compatible with plunge freezing and Gallium FIB milling.
+My holy grail being looking inside whole plant cells, I started to investigate the type of cells that held the best chance to vitrify be FIB milled.
 Pollen tube cells happen to be cylindrical cells 10 microns in diameter which is within the confines of plunge freezing and FIB milling.
-These cells emanate from the pollen grain and shuttle the male haploid nucleus from to the ovule deep in the carpel.
+These cells emanate from the pollen grain and shuttle the male haploid nucleus to the ovule deep in the carpel.
 I therefore set out to grow Arabidopsis pollen tubes from pollen grains, freeze them and FIB mill them.
 This allowed me to open 10-20um wide windows in different sections of the pollen tube showing intense vesicular trafficking.
-A subset of the data clearly displayed beautiful views of lipid droplet biogenesis so I set out to characterize the life cycle of lipid droplets in pollen tubes.
+A subset of the data clearly displayed beautiful views of lipid droplet biogenesis events so I set out to characterize the life cycle of lipid droplets in pollen tubes.
 This project relied on extensive use of convolutional neural networks to exhaustively segment the tomograms in 3D in order to gather as much structural/morphological information as possible on vesicles, lipid droplets and other organelles in the cell.
-This work has yet to be published but a snapshot of it is available in a poster presented at the Microscopy and Microanalysis conference in August 2021 (https://www.researchgate.net/publication/373449087_Cryo-electron_tomography_methods_applied_to_plant_science).
+This work has yet to be published but a snapshot of it is available in a poster presented at the Microscopy and Microanalysis conference in August 2021 (link to poster).

 The study of the cellulose synthesis and crystallization process in prokaryotes